-which had a high turnout of 87.2 percent in its most recent election in 2014.
+That is far behind Belgium which had a high turnout of 78 percent in its most recent election.
 However, it must be pointed out that the country has a system of compulsory voting, consistently resulting in high turnout figures.
-Many countries without such a system also experience high voting volumes with Sweden a notable example with 82.6 percent in 2014.
-South Korea also had an impressive turnout of 77.9 percent last year.
+Many countries without such a system also experience high voting volumes with Sweden a notable example with 82 percent in 2018.
+South Korea also had an impressive turnout of 66.5 percent in its legislative elections earlier this year.